Introduction

 Emerging Challenges in the Food Chain

-Food safety is crucial for agrifood systems to deliver safe food and address food insecurity.
+Food safety is crucial for systems to deliver safe food and address food insecurity.
 In 2022, the FAO released a Foresight report examining the future of food safety, highlighting the rapid transformation of food chains aimed at providing safer, more affordable, healthier, and more diets for everyone.
 This transformation, however, is also causing significant shifts in food chain systems and food safety [5].
-The FAO report offers an of major global drivers and trends, along with their implications for the food chain and food safety (Figure 1).
+The FAO report offers an overview of major global drivers and , along with their implications for the food chain and food safety (Figure 1).

 food safety